CNBC's Jim Cramer explains why Washington is less of an issue for the markets than the upcoming earning season.» Read More

 *U.S. sale of $30 billion three-year notes is well bid.
 NEW YORK, Dec 10- U.S. "A lot of people are short and you're seeing some end-of-year buying taking place," said Wilmer Stith, portfolio manager of the Wilmington Broad Market Bond Fund.

 CNBC's Rick Santelli discusses if the Volcker Rule will address the issues of "too big to fail."

 CNBC's Rick Santelli discusses the increase in wholesale inventories.

 CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar.

-CNBC's Rick Santelli discusses the latest action in the bond market and interest rates in Japan.
+CNBC's Rick Santelli discusses the latest action in the bond market, and interest rate levels.